wxnderer/xBot/README.md

 The script will:

 1. Authenticate to X using the provided API credentials.
-2. Retrieve a random image from Picsum and save it to working directory.
+2. Retrieve a random image from Picsum and save it to the working directory.
 3. Upload the image to X via v1 API.
 4. Post a tweet with the uploaded image via v2 API.

-## License
+## License 📄

 This project is licensed under the MIT License.
 See the LICENSE file for details.